 Falafel Spiced Oven Baked Sweet Potato Fries

 I hope you enjoy these Falafel Spiced Oven Baked Sweet Potato Fries as much as we do.
-If you try them, please come back and leave me a comment with your feedback below.
+If you try them, please come back and leave me a comment below with your feedback and star rating.
 You can also find me on social media.
 Be sure to tag @veggie_inspired and #veggieinspired so I’m sure to see it.
 Enjoy!

 - 2 sweet potatoes (scrubbed well and dried thoroughly or peeled)